 John Lodle is the English department Chair at Belleville West High School in Illinois, which won the Follett Challenge grand prize in 2014.

 Paul R. Sanfrancesco

-Paul R. Sanfrancesco is director of IT for the Garnet Valley School District in the suburbs of Philadelphia, PA.
+Paul Sanfrancesco is director of technology for the Owen J Roberts School District in the suburbs of Philadelphia, PA.
 He teaches as adjunct professor in the Graduate Education Department at Saint Joseph's University, Philadelphia, PA and Neumann University, Aston, PA.
-He was named as one of the "20 to Watch” Educators for 2008 by the National School Boards Association for his work in IT.
-Prior to his current position, he was Director of Technology for the 200+ schools of the Archdiocese of Philadelphia.
+He was named as one of the "20 to Watch" educators for 2008 by the National School Boards Association for his work in IT.
 He has served on Dell's K-12 Platinum Council for the past seven years.
-He is a speaker for the National Catholic Education Association (NCEA), the International Society for Technology Education (ISTE) and a technology consultant for William H. Sadlier, Inc., publishing company.
-Mr. Sanfrancesco has offered presentations to teachers, administrators, parents and students in the Archdioceses of Allentown, Atlanta, Monterey, Philadelphia, Raleigh, San Francisco, Savannah, Trenton and Wilmington.
+He is a speaker and a technology consultant for William H. Sadlier, Inc., publishing company.
+Mr. Sanfrancesco has offered presentations to teachers, administrators, parents and students across the country in topics that cover digital footprint to setting technology visions for districts.